-Traditional Russian customs during the Pancake Week
+Traditional Customs during Pancake Week

 In the old days Maslenitsa was for remembrance of the dead.
 So the burning of the figure of Maslenitsa means her funeral, and blini (pancakes) – coliphia.
 But with time the Russians longing for fun and entertainment turned the sad holiday into jolly Maslenitsa with blini - round, yellow and hot as the sun, sledding and horse sleigh riding, fistfights and mother-in-law chatting.
 The rituals of Maslenitsa are very unusual and interesting because they combine the end of the winter holiday rituals and the opening of new spring festivals and ceremonies, which were to promote a rich harvest.

 Maslenitsa is celebrated during the week preceding the Lent.
 Every day of Maslenitsa was devoted to special rituals.

 On Monday Maslenitsa was welcomed.
 On that day people made the straw-stuffed figure of Winter, dressed it in old women’s clothing and singing carried it on sleigh around the village.
 Then the figure was put onto snow-covered slope that people used for tobogganing, which was considered not just fun, but the ancient rite, because it was thought that the one who came down the hill more than once was likely to have tall flax in summer.

 Tuesday was called “zaigrysh” (game day).
 From that day on the whole village started all sorts of activities: sleigh riding, folk festivals, skomorokh (traveling actors) and puppet shows.
 The streets were full of people in carnival costumes and masks, who visited homes of their neighbors and organized impromptu concerts.
 Large companies rode troikas and simple sleighs.